nightroman/FarNet/RightWords/Readme.txt

 (words with 2+ letters, "RightWords" is treated as "Right" and "Words")

 All capturing groups "(...)" are removed from the word before spell-checking.
-This allows to check spelling of words with embedded "noise" parts, like the hotkey markers "&" in .lng or .restext files.
+This is used for checking spelling of words with embedded "noise" parts, like the hotkey markers "&" in .lng or .restext files.
 Use not capturing groups "(?:)" in all other cases where grouping is needed.

 NOTE: Nested capturing groups are not supported and they are not really needed.
 For performance reasons no checks are done in order to detected nested groups.